Waterford Crystal: Consolidation

-Due to rising competition Waterford Wedgwood announced the closure of its second Irish factory, in Dungarvan, in May 2005, in order to consolidate all operations into the main factory in Kilbarry, Waterford City, where 1,000 people were employed by the company.
+Due to rising competition, Waterford Wedgwood announced the closure of its second Irish factory, in Dungarvan, in May 2005, in order to consolidate all operations into the main factory in Kilbarry, Waterford City, where 1,000 people were employed by the company.
 The move resulted in nearly 500 Dungarvan workers losing their jobs.
-In this period some production (20% by 2007) was outsourced to factories in the Czech Republic and Poland, and later also to Slovenia.
+In this period, some production (20% by 2007) was outsourced to factories in the Czech Republic and Poland, and later also to Slovenia.

 Waterford Crystal Limited was, until March 2009, a subsidiary of Waterford Wedgwood plc, itself formed through the acquisition by the then Waterford Glass Group of the famous pottery manufacturer Josiah Wedgwood in 1986.
-The last chairman was Tony O'Reilly, and the CEO John Foley.
+The last chairman was Tony O'Reilly, and the CEO was John Foley.
 The leading shareholders of the holding company were former billionaire O'Reilly and his family, joined in the last decade by O'Reilly's brother-in-law, Greek shipping heir Peter Goulandris.

 2009 receivership

 Waterford Wedgwood was forced into receivership in early 2009 during the Great Recession.
-On 5 January 2009, news of the receivership of Waterford Wedgwood PLC was announced in Ireland and the UK.
+On 5 January 2009, news of the receivership of Waterford Wedgwood plc was announced in Ireland and the UK.

-On 30 January 2009 it was announced that the Waterford Crystal plant in Kilbarry was to shut down immediately, despite earlier promises to discuss any such move with the unions in advance.
+On 30 January 2009, it was announced that the Waterford Crystal plant in Kilbarry was to shut down immediately, despite earlier promises to discuss any such move with the unions in advance.
 The Kilbarry operation featured a tourist centre offering guided tours of the factory, a gift shop, café, and gallery.
 Many of the employees performed an unofficial sit-in.
 The sit-in made the BBC News, hoping to prevail upon receiver Deloitte to retain those jobs.
 On 4 February 2009, there were protests across the city at how the workers were being treated.
-On 27 February 2009, the receiver, David Carson of Deloitte, confirmed US equity firm KPS Capital were to purchase certain overseas assets and businesses of the Waterford Wedgwood Group.
-The sit in ended in March 2009 after workers agreed to split a payment of €10m.
+On 27 February 2009, the receiver, David Carson of Deloitte, confirmed that US equity firm KPS Capital Partners was to purchase certain overseas assets and businesses of the Waterford Wedgwood Group.
+The sit-in ended in March 2009 after workers agreed to split a payment of €10m.
 The fight by the workers to keep the factory open is chronicled in a PBS online documentary.

 Under the receivership managed by Deloitte, ownership of most of Waterford Wedgwood plc's assets was transferred to KPS Capital Partners in March 2009.
-Waterford Crystal, along with Wedgwood, Royal Doulton, and other brands, were transferred to the new company WWRD Holdings Ltd. The sale did not include the factory or visitor centre in Kilbary, and the visitor centre shut its doors on 22 January 2010.
+Waterford Crystal, along with Wedgwood, Royal Doulton, and other brands, were transferred to a new company named WWRD Holdings Limited (WWRD).
+The sale did not include the factory or visitor centre in Kilbary, and the visitor centre shut its doors on 22 January 2010.
 A new visitor and manufacturing facility opened in June 2010.

 Acquisition by Fiskars

-On 11 May 2015 in a deal that closed in July 2015, the Fiskars Corporation, a Finnish maker of home products, agreed to buy 100% of the holdings of WWRD.
-On 2 July 2015 the acquisition of WWRD by Fiskars Corporation was completed including brands Waterford, Wedgwood, Royal Doulton, Royal Albert and Rogaška.
+On 11 May 2015, in a deal that closed in July 2015, Fiskars Corporation, a Finnish maker of home products, agreed to buy 100% of the holdings of WWRD.
+On 2 July 2015, the acquisition of WWRD by Fiskars Corporation was completed, including the brands Waterford, Wedgwood, Royal Doulton, Royal Albert and Rogaška.
 The acquisition was approved by the US antitrust authorities.